AnttonLA/manhattan_maker/README.md

-# Manhattan Plot Generator
+# Manhattan Maker

-`manhattan_generator` is a python tool to create beautiful Manhattan plots.
+`manhattan_maker` is a python tool to create Manhattan plots from GWAS output data.

+It is heavily based on `manhattan_generator` (https://github.com/pgxcentre/manhattan_generator), the only differences being that some options have been removed, and a functionality has been added to color the significant variants by the group they belong to.

 ## Dependencies